arunpraba/reactjs.org/src/content/reference/react/useState.md

 ### `set` functions, like `setSomething(nextState)` {/*setstate*/}

-The `set` function returned by `useState` lets you update the state to a different value and trigger a re-render.
+The `set` function returned by `useState` enables you update the state to a different value and trigger a re-render.
 You can pass the next state directly, or a function that calculates it from the previous state:

 ```js
 const [name, setName] = useState('Edward');